thevasudevgupta/bigbird/README.md

 ITC requires less compute since very few tokens are globals & model can still capture global information with them.
 On the other hand, ETC can be very helpful for the tasks in which we need lot of global tokens such as `question-answering` in which entire question should be global, with many tokens of context to be able to understand context; `summarization` since model needs to understand the overall context of very long paragraph to be able to summarize.

-***Note:** In paper when working with ETC, number of random blocks are assumed to be 0 several times.
+***Note:** In BigBird paper when working with ETC, number of random blocks are assumed to be 0 for training on many tasks.
 This favours our discussion in graph section.*

 The table below summarizes ITC & ETC: